Jinsl-lab/scGT/README.md

 ### How to run？

-1. First, run graph_build/main_graph.R
+1. First, run scGT/graph_build/main_graph.R

-2. Then, you can run scGT in batch_main.ipynb or main.ipynb
+2. Then, you can run scGT in batch_main.ipynb